Kaisle/node-dai/README.md

 # node-dai

-* Convert ETH to DAI.
+* Deposit ETH to CDP and draw DAI.
 * Convert DAI to ETH.
 * Fund your CDP with PETH.
 * Draw DAI from your CDP.